MichalSoszko/mdp-workshop/Session 3 - hands-on exercises.md

 - improve your dbt pipeline by using modern project structuring conventions
 - apply jinja macro in your SQL code
 - publish your work to DEV using Git and CICD
-- connect your data with Looker Studio to create simple reports
+- review the pipeline execution results in data catalog and connect data with a BI tool

 Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.